-If you are under 16, the pharmacist may ask you some questions to make sure you understand the effects of taking the emergency contraception pill.
+If you are under 16, the pharmacist may ask you some questions to make sure you understand the

 How effective is emergency contraception?

 Emergency contraception is between 85-99.5% effective, depepending on which type you use and when you take it.